LaMouilleBoucle/uva-fact-ai-course-adv-deb/README.md

   --alpha ALPHA         Value of alpha for the adversarial training
 ```

 Some of the arguments listed above might be irrelevant for some experimental set-ups or inappropriate for some data.
-Below you will find commands for running an experiment withe the default settings on a specific dataset, including arguments specific to it.
+Below you will find commands for running an experiment with the default settings on a specific dataset, including arguments specific to it.
 Commands for reproducing the results presented in the notebook are also provided.

 #### UCI Adult dataset
 The UCI adult dataset is the default data for doing the debiasing experiments.
 To train and test without debiasing, run: